Connecting the Dots in News Analysis: Bridging the Cross-Disciplinary Disparities in Media Bias and Framing: Introduction

-In this paper, we survey work on framing and media bias prediction in NLP and relate it to typical research questions and hypotheses in the social sciences.
-We tease out disconnects across disciplines, and make concrete suggestions on how social science approaches can improve NLP methodology, and how NLP methods can more effectively aid both social science scholars in their analyses as well as underpin tools and applications to raise awareness of media bias among the general public.
+We relate the NLP research landscape on framing and media bias prediction to typical research questions and hypotheses in the social sciences.
+We tease out disconnects across disciplines, and make concrete suggestions on how social science approaches can improve NLP methodology, and how NLP methods can more effectively aid social science scholars in their analyses and underpin technology to raise awareness of media bias.